flutter/plugins/packages/image_picker/README.md

 * `NSCameraUsageDescription` - describe why your app needs access to the camera.
 This is called _Privacy - Camera Usage Description_ in the visual editor.
 * `NSMicrophoneUsageDescription` - describe why your app needs access to the microphone, if you intend to record videos.
 This is called _Privacy - Microphone Usage Description_ in the visual editor.

-Simply open your Info.plist file and add the following:
+Or in text format add the key:

 ``` xml
 <key>NSPhotoLibraryUsageDescription</key>
 <string>Used to demonstrate image picker plugin</string>